 Individuals desiring to work as music composers may not need to complete a formal postsecondary educational program, especially if they plan to compose popular music.
 However, someone interested in composing classical music may need a related degree.
-Programs in music composition are available at the bachelor's, master's and doctoral degree levels.
 Schools usually require that students have musical experience and submit an audition in the form of sample music scores as part of the admissions process.

 Composition degree programs often include activities that give students experience composing music and giving performances.
 For example, students usually learn to play an instrument or sing, and they often do recitals and other performances throughout the program.
 Composition seminars and one-on-one lessons with an experienced composer may also be included.
 It is common for students to complete a comprehensive portfolio of the scores they have composed during the program.

 This introductory course provides the basic building blocks of music.
 Students learn about keys, intervals, triads, basic tonal theory and rhythm.
 The fundamentals of melody and harmony and a rudimentary study of musical notation are introduced.
 From here students are prepared for more advanced classes in music theory and composition.
 Ear training practice is often introduced at this point, including learning to recognize major and minor triads and intervals.

 Music Theory I

 A continuation of the music fundamentals course, this class delves deeper into the elements of Western music, including scales, melodic principles, counterpoint, voice leading and diatonic harmony.
 Some schools incorporate non-Western music at this point.
 Cadences and phrase structure are introduced, along with 4-part writing for instruments and voice.
 Ear training practice is often covered in this class as well.